Change text size:

 While by no means a perfect piece of legislation, this Act was the first time that it was recognised in law that disabled people were being discriminated against and provided a crucial platform to build on.

 There was a further Disability Discrimination Act in 2005, before both were absorbed into the 2010 Equality Act.
-These Acts represent the legislative leaps forward that the disability rights movement has undergone in recent years.

 The Continuing Battle

 The recent release of Then Barbara Met Alan tells the story of DAN and their quest for disability rights.
-Completely changing the traditional representation of disability on mainstream British television, this docudrama also highlights the ever-important need to continue the fight for equality.
+Completely subverting the traditional representation of disability on mainstream British television, this docudrama also highlights the ever-important need to continue the fight for equality.

 However, this road to equality is long.
 We continue to fight for the rights and opportunities of people with disabilities, and are determined to make the working world a more accessible place.
 With this in mind, we hope that enlightening films such as Then Barbara Met Alan make the world a more accommodating and accessible place.
 Increasing awareness of disability history through mainstream platforms, we hope to see more like this in the future!